Edge Importance in Complex Networks: Computed examples

 In this example, edge addition is less effective than increasing the weights of existing edges.
 We observe that the matrix in $\mathcal{A}$ that is closest to the Wilkinson perturbation $\W$ associated to the Perron root $\rho$ of $\A$ with respect to the Frobenius norm, i.e., $\W|_{\mathcal{A}}$, has Frobenius norm $\|\W|_{\mathcal{A}}\|_F =7.5920\cdot 10^{-1}$, meaning that the $\mathcal{A}$-structured condition number $\kappa_{{\mathcal{A}}}(\rho)$ is approximately $76\%$ of the condition number $\kappa(\rho)$. \end{example}

 \begin{example} Consider the undirected unweighted graph $\mathcal G$ that represents the German highway system network {\em Autobahn}.
-The graph, which is available at \cite{air500_autobahn}, has $n=1168$ vertices representing German locations and $m=1243$ edges representing highway segments that connect them.
+The graph, which is available at \cite{air500_autobahn}, has $n=1168$ vertices representing German locations and $m=1243$ edges that represent highway segments connecting them.
 Therefore, the adjacency matrix $\A\in\R^{1168\times 1168}$ for this network has $2486$ nonvanishing entries.

 The total communicability in \eqref{TC} is $T_{\mathcal G}=1.2563\cdot 10^{4}$.
 The gradient $\nabla T_{\mathcal G}$ in \eqref{grad} has been computed by evaluating the matrix $L_f(\A^T,ee^T)$ in \eqref{Lfexpan} using \eqref{Lf}.
 The total transmission is $\|\nabla T_{\mathcal G}\|_2=1.4464\cdot 10^{4}$.
 The gradient $\nabla T_{\mathcal G}$ has been approximated by evaluating $L_f(\A^T,ee^T)$ using \eqref{Lfapprox} with $h=\frac{2}{n}\cdot10^{-4}=1.7123\cdot 10^{-7}$, obtaining $\widetilde{\nabla T}_{\mathcal G}$.
 The resulting total transmission is $\|\widetilde{\nabla T}_{\mathcal G}\|_2=1.4464\cdot 10^{4}$ with